ElektraInitiative/libelektra/doc/ERROR_CONCEPT.md

 Developers though have to be very careful when suggesting solutions because it can easily mislead users.
 For many cases though, this can help users a lot.
 I would suggest an optional extra line (which is only printed if the developer adds a metafield `solution` to the parentkey):
-"Possible Solution: ......"
+`Possible Solution: ...`

 # Conclusion

-With the new concept we would not require a `specification` file at all which helps developers immensly but also keeps the most relevant information for the users.
+With the new concept we would not require a `specification` file at all which helps developers immensely but also keeps the most relevant information for the users.
 An error like this:

 ```